SSES – Stockholm School of Entrepreneurship

 Where?

-All learning materials are delivered through Sana, an AI-driven learning platform that uses advanced algorithms to provide personalized study paths, track learner progress, and optimize course delivery.
+All learning materials are delivered through Sana, an AI-driven platform that provides personalized study paths, tracks progress, and optimizes course delivery.

 Deadline